1. Our commitment

 4. Known limitations

-- Some embedded third-party content (Google Maps embeds, YouTube where used, Stripe Checkout pages) follows the provider's own accessibility posture, which we don't control.
+- Some embedded third-party content (Google Maps embeds, YouTube where used, Stripe Checkout pages) follows the provider's own accessibility posture, which we do not control.
 We pick providers with reasonable AAA scores but cannot guarantee them.

 - Older client sites built before WCAG 2.2 ratification (October 2023) may meet 2.1 AAA but not yet every 2.2 success criterion.
 We bring those up as part of any major content refresh.

-- Long-form blog content from external authors may use less plain English than ideal (SC 3.1.5 AAA reading-level); we edit for clarity but don't strip nuance from technical posts.
+- Long-form blog content from external authors may use less plain English than ideal (SC 3.1.5 AAA reading-level); we edit for clarity but do not strip nuance from technical posts.

 5. Feedback & reporting an issue

 If you find a barrier on this site, or on a site we built for a client and you want to escalate it, email hello@ukwebmarketing.com.
-Include the page URL, what assistive technology you're using, and what specifically didn't work.
+Include the page URL, what assistive technology you are using, and what specifically did not work.
 We aim to acknowledge within 1 working day and fix within 5.

 6. Enforcement

-If you're not satisfied with our response, in England, Wales and Scotland you can contact the Equality Advisory and Support Service (equalityadvisoryservice.com).
+If you are not satisfied with our response, in England, Wales and Scotland you can contact the Equality Advisory and Support Service (equalityadvisoryservice.com).
 For public-sector clients, complaints can be escalated to the Equality and Human Rights Commission.

 7. Statement preparation

 This statement was prepared on the date above by Jordan Gilbert (founder, UK Web Marketing).
-It was based on a self-assessment against WCAG 2.2 AAA, carried out with the tools listed in section 3.
+It was based on a self-assessment against WCAG 2.2 AA, with named AAA criteria targeted (SC 2.4.1, 2.5.5, 1.4.6, 3.1.5), carried out with the tools listed in section 3.
 It is reviewed at least annually and on any significant site change.

 8. Related documents